NAVAL HOURGLASS

-The original of this model is in the Naval Museum of Madrid (hence its name) and is a reproduction of this type of watch widely used in seafaring for several centuries of our history.
+The original of this model is in the Naval Museum of Madrid (hence its name) and is a reproduction of this type of clock widely used in seafaring for several centuries of our history.

 Naval 15 (approximate duration 15′)